HayesBarber/hot-keys-v2/README.md

 Type `~` or `/` to start typing a path.
 Use `Tab` to autofill.

+Your home directory will act as the base for this feature.

 The `commands` field is your hot-keys.
 The `hotKey` field is optional if you do not want to take up a keyboard shortcut, and is represented by a combination of keys separated by the '+' symbol.

 I did not have much luck finding tauri documentation for valid key combos, but here seems to be the code to parse an accelerator: https://docs.rs/tao/0.16.9/src/tao/accelerator.rs.html#309